inmos-obvi/inmos-obvi.github.io/content/pages/code-of-conduct/_index.md

     		- **Authors should not list AI and AI-assisted technologies** [Chatbots (such as ChatGPT)] **as an author or co-author, nor cite AI as an author**.

-				- **Authors should be able to assert that there is no plagiarism in their paper**, including in text and images produced by the AI.
+				- **Authors should be able to assert that there is no plagiarism in their paper**, including in text and images **produced by the AI**.
 Humans must ensure there is appropriate attribution of all quoted material, including full citations.

-				- **Using AI-generated material as a primary source is not acceptable except when that material has been subject to formal peer review.**
+				- **Using AI-generated material as a primary source** is **not acceptable except when that material has been subject to formal peer review**.

-- We will use the [Contributor Role Taxonomy (CRediT)](http://credit.niso.org/) for describing the authorship contributions.
+- We will use the **[Contributor Role Taxonomy (CRediT)](http://credit.niso.org/)** for describing the authorship contributions.
 Some highlights include:

 	- CRediT is a standardized system that defines 14 distinct roles contributors can play in a research project, allowing for transparent and consistent attribution of contributions to scholarly publications.